 So even if the Pharisees and teachers of the law “do not practice what they teach,” their authority is still legitimate.

 Restated, if Catholic authority was once authoritative, which is implied by the comparison to the Pharisees and teachers of the law, by what justification have Protestants rejected that authority?

 I have a sense that they would immediately say, “Well, let’s go to the scriptures and see what they say.”
 Let’s look at how Protestants justify the authority of the scriptures.
 Countless times, I’ve seen Protestants quote this verse:

 [2Ti 3:16 ESV] 16 All Scripture is breathed out by God and profitable for teaching, for reproof, for correction, and for training in righteousness…

-This is strange from my perspective, because the New Testament was not scripture until the Church’s stamp of authority was placed upon it.
+This is strange from my perspective.
+I have often asked Protestants, “How did you determine which books were in the New Testament?”
+It was a difficult question when I posed it to myself.
+Sts.
 Peter & Paul only refer to the Old Testament when they say “scripture.”

 Here’s how silly this is: “A statement made in the New Testament declaring the Old Testament sacred scripture confirms that the New Testament is sacred scripture.”

 There is no reasonable argument that can be put forward for rejecting Catholic authority on the basis of scripture.
 If you argue that immediately after the canon of scripture was established the Catholic Church no longer had any authority, you are performing a miraculous gymnastic feat of thinking, whereby the Church has the authority to declare writings “scripture” – an unbelievable admission – yet you reject that same authority because of some arbitrary interpretation of some flawed church leader.

 “But the Papacy, the Priesthood, and many other Catholic doctrines were not established until much later!”